-- Whatever type of partnership you have, you should feel comfortable asking questions, sharing your insights, and feel like you and the doctor are part of a team.
+- You should feel comfortable asking questions: Whatever type of partnership you have, you should feel comfortable asking questions, sharing your insights, and feel like you and the doctor are part of a team.
 In turn, you should be open to your doctor’s questions, insights and accept him or her as part of your child’s team.

 - If you need more time, let her know and she should be willing to work this out.

-Every relationship has bumpy times and so will this one.
+- Don’t Expect Perfection: Every relationship has bumpy times and so will this one.
 Be willing to make changes, if needed.
 Recognize that doctor are human, too, and give him or her the change to make things better.
 If you are mostly pleased with your child’s doctor, then it is worth working through the rough times.
-See Deciding to Change Doctors below for information on when you might choose to make a change.

 Practicing Good Communication

 - A Two-way Conversation: Think of communicating with your doctor as having a friendly, respectful conversation.
 That means it is two-way and both of you should bring your questions, concerns, successes and hopes to the conversation.

 - Get Clear About How to Communicate: Ask your doctor how to best communicate about your child’s care.
 Is there a good time during the day to call?
 Does she or he prefer that you first talk to the office nurse if you have questions between appointments?
 Are there ever situations when the doctor would want you to call him or her at home?
 Does your doctor welcome communication via email?
 How about fax?